-- A "C" essay will: - Fulfill the minimum requirements of length and MLA formatting - Show that the writer understands, at least superficially, the topic - o Topic will developed to a level that shows understanding - Demonstrate a working knowledge of standard English, though not a high proficiency in its use as determined by the number and nature of errors in punctuation and grammar - Arguments will be minimally developed or supported by minimal evidence - Be submitted on time to the proper email address, in one of the three accepted formats (RTF, DOC, DOCX), with the proper subject line and filename. - A "B" essay will have everything found in a "C" essay plus - Go beyond the minimum requirements if needed to fully develop the topic - Show that the writer understands the topic at a more profound level - Fully develop the topic and related arguments - Have few errors in punctuation and grammar - Sentence structure may be less varied - Demonstrate a proficiency in the English language - Sound arguments supported by good evidence - In addition to the above, an "A" essay will: - o show a marked clarity of thought and organization - ideas expressed will go beyond the obvious and demonstrate a skill for critical thinking and understanding of the readings - o arguments will be supported by evidence from a variety of sources - demonstrate a profound skill in using the English language through the appropriate use of college-level vocabulary as well as a sentences of various levels of complexity - o be virtually free of errors in punctuation and grammar - Extra-credit: - Please be aware that despite the fact that extra-credit may be available, you cannot earn enough extra-credit to pass the class if all written work is not completed and turned in.
+- A "C" essay will: - Fulfill the minimum requirements of length and MLA formatting - Show that the writer understands, at least superficially, the topic - Topic will developed to a level that shows understanding - Demonstrate a working knowledge of standard English, though not a high proficiency in its use as determined by the number and nature of errors in punctuation and grammar - Arguments will be minimally developed or supported by minimal evidence - Be submitted on time to Canvas - A "B" essay will have everything found in a "C" essay plus - Go beyond the minimum requirements if needed to fully develop the topic - Show that the writer understands the topic at a more profound level - Fully develop the topic and related arguments - Have few errors in punctuation and grammar - Sentence structure may be less varied - Demonstrate a proficiency in the English language - Sound arguments supported by good evidence - In addition to the above, an "A" essay will: - show a marked clarity of thought and organization - ideas expressed will go beyond the obvious and demonstrate a skill for critical thinking and understanding of the readings - o arguments will be supported by evidence from a variety of sources - demonstrate a profound skill in using the English language through the appropriate use of college-level vocabulary as well as a sentences of various levels of complexity - o be virtually free of errors in punctuation and grammar - Extra-credit: - Please be aware that despite the fact that extra-credit may be available, you cannot earn enough extra-credit to pass the class if all written work is not completed and turned in.
 That is, you cannot pass by using extra credit to fill in for a deficiency in a core area.
 (In English: If you are not already passing the class, extra credit will not do you any good.)